haxiomic/GPU-Fluid-Experiments/README.md

 #Cross-platform GPU fluid simulation
 ----
-Experimenting coupling a CPU-based rigid body simulation with a GPU-based fluid simulation in OpenGL ES
+Experimenting coupling a CPU-based rigid body simulation with a GPU-based fluid simulation in OpenGL ES.

 ###[Demo](http://haxiomic.github.io/GPU-Fluid-Experiments/html5/)

+(Rigid body integration is still in the works)

 ####Todo
 - Switch to MAC (staggerd) grid